Susan B. Anthony Pro-Life America: Susan B. Anthony and early feminist connection

-MacNair named the SBA List after the famous suffragist, Susan B. Anthony.
+MacNair named the SBA List after the famous suffragist.
 The leaders of the SBA List say that Anthony was "passionately pro-life".

-The portrayal of Susan B. Anthony as a passionate opponent of abortion has been subject to a modern-day dispute.
+The portrayal of Anthony as a passionate opponent of abortion has been subject to a modern-day dispute.
 The National Susan B. Anthony Museum and House said, "The List's assertions about Susan B. Anthony's position on abortion are historically inaccurate."
 Anthony scholar Ann D. Gordon and Anthony biographer Lynn Sherr said that "Anthony spent no time on the politics of abortion.
 It was of no interest to her."
 According to Marjorie Dannenfelser, president of the SBA List, Anthony "referred to abortion as 'the horrible crime of child murder.
 Gordon and Sherr said the "child-murder" quote attributed to Anthony actually appeared in an article written anonymously by someone else and that other quotes attributed to Anthony have been misattributed or taken out of context.
 Gordon said that Anthony "never voiced an opinion about the sanctity of fetal life ... and she never voiced an opinion about using the power of the state to require that pregnancies be brought to term".
 The Anthony Museum and House provided evidence for the idea that the author of the "child-murder" article was a man.